 The final output must be an “SSCC” Elevator Pitch = Simple Stupid, Crystal Clear!

 If any aspect of your elevator pitch is unclear, go back to step one.

-Let’s look at the Airbnb Case Study for some context:
+Let’s use Airbnb as a case study for some context:

 1. Airbnb’s Problem

 Travellers around the world cannot find an easy way to book a room with a local or become a host.
 The main existing offer for tourism accommodation is a hotel, which is not adapted to the preferences of Millennials because it leaves them disconnected from the City and its culture.

 Airbnb is an online marketplace connecting travellers with local hosts.
 On one side users can list their available spaces to local tourism and make extra money while travellers can book unique places from locals, saving money and getting a chance to interact with them.